 Cereal is perhaps the simplest way to get more fiber into your diet.
 It may also be a way to lower the fat in your diet.
 One study found that people who ate two bowls a day of high-fiber cereal cut the amount of fat they ate by 10 percent without even trying.

 The only way to know for sure if your cereal is fiber-filled is to read the label.
 Look for brands that have 5 or more grams of fiber per serving.
 And ignore claims like “fortified with 11 vitamins and minerals.”
 (The vitamins are usually sprayed on and provide no more benefit than taking a daily multivitamin.)
-Some cereals that sound fiber-rich, like Rice Chex, have no more fiber than the milk you pour over it.
-The ones listed below are loaded with fiber.
+Some cereals that sound fiber-rich have no more fiber than the milk you pour over it.
+More breakfast-time tips: